Business

 Employer’s obligations

 There are certain obligations that an employer has towards their employee in the UAE.
-Depending on the job role and the contract that was signed, factors like working conditions, provision of accommodation, sick leaves, not withholding the employee’s documentation, etc. may or may not be included.
+Depending on the job role and the signed contract, employers may or may not include factors like working conditions, accommodation, sick leaves, and employee documentation policies.

 Here are some points relevant to you if you’re an employer:

-• The time spent by the worker in commuting from their place of residence to the workplace ideally cannot be calculated within the working hours, except for certain categories of workers according to the controls set by the Executive Regulations of this Decree-Law.
-However, this is not fixed for every worker and job profile, so employees can discuss this with their employers, and they can decide on an option that is mutually convenient to them.
+• The worker cannot typically include commuting time from home to the workplace within working hours, except for certain categories defined by the Executive Regulations of this Decree-Law.
+However, this rule does not apply to every worker and job profile, so employees should discuss it with their employers to find a mutually convenient option.

 • Workers cannot be employed for more than two rest days in a row.
 Daily workers could be an exception.